shanin/dla/project_avss/README.md

 ## Task

 Implement and train an audio-only or audio-visual Source Separation system on the dataset provided by the teachers (see our official channel).
+You cannot use external datasets without teachers' permission, except for noise/rir augmentations.

 **You cannot use implementations available on the internet.**